yezhenqing/spatial-live/_sources/guide.rst.txt

 *  **Geometric shape variable -> GeoJsonLayer**

    Each geometric shape variable corresponds to a `GeoJson <https://geojson.org/>`_ file, encompassing collections of diverse geometric shapes rendered as a GeoJsonLayer.
-While optional in spatial-live, this feature can prove useful when users wish to include custom annotations in specific regions of interest (ROI) on the image, such as cancer cell-enriched regions or cell segmentation.
+While optional in Spatial-Live, this feature can prove useful when users wish to include custom annotations in specific regions of interest (ROI) on the image, such as cancer cell-enriched regions or cell segmentation.